standard-procedure/plumbing/README.md

 [Plumbing::Pipe](lib/plumbing/pipe.rb) makes observers "composable".
 Instead of simply just registering for notifications from a single observable, we can build sequences of pipes.
 These sequences can filter notifications and route them to different listeners, or merge multiple sources into a single stream of notifications.

-Pipes are implemented as valves, meaning that event notifications can be dispatched asynchronously.
-The observer's callback will be triggered from within the pipe's internal context so you should immediately trigger a command on another valve to maintain safety.
+Pipes are implemented as actors, meaning that event notifications can be dispatched asynchronously.
+The observer's callback will be triggered from within the pipe's internal context so you should immediately trigger a command on another actor to maintain safety.

 ### Usage